spoutdev/Spout/README.md

 Common API for the Spout client and server framework.

 Copyright &copy; 2011, SpoutDev <http://www.getspout.org>
-SpoutCommons is licensed under [GNU LESSER GENERAL PUBLIC LICENSE Version 3][License]
+SpoutCommons is licensed under [GNU LESSER GENERAL PUBLIC LICENSE Version 3][License], but with a provision that files are released under the MIT license 180 days after they are published.
+Please see the `LICENSE.txt` file for details.

 Who is SpoutDev?
 ----------------